 The common cold and flu are both contagious viral infections of the respiratory tract.
 Although the symptoms can be similar, flu is much worse.
 A cold may drag you down a bit, but the flu can make you shudder at the very thought of getting out of bed.

 Congestion, sore throat, and sneezing are common with colds.
-Both cold and flu may bring coughing, headache, and chest discomfort.
+Both cold and flu may bring coughing (less common), headache, and chest discomfort.
 With the flu, though, you are likely to run a high fever for several days and have body aches, fatigue, and weakness.
 Symptoms of the flu also tend to come on abruptly.
 Usually, complications from colds are relatively minor, but a case of flu can lead to a life-threatening illness such as pneumonia.

 More than 100 types of cold viruses are known, and new strains of flu evolve every few years.
 Since both diseases are viral, antibiotics cannot conquer cold or flu.
 Remember: Antibiotics only treat bacterial infections.

-Two antiviral medications are available to treat flu.
+Four antiviral medications are available to treat flu.
 But there are no medications that specifically defeat the common cold.
 Antibiotics may be helpful only if there is a secondary bacterial infection.